|Tested top speed: 31.0 mph*|

-Our stem mechanism was creaking a bit from metal-on-metal contact, but we hit it with WD-40 which quieted it down.
-Once dialed in, the stem is nearly rock solid with minimal play due to the long lever arm.
+Our stem mechanism was creaking a bit from metal-on-metal contact, but we hit it with WD-40, which quieted it down.
+Once dialed in, the stem is nearly rock-solid with minimal play due to the long lever arm.

 The Zero 8X has folding handlebars that use a single screw mechanism to secure.
 The mechanism is excellent — one of the best we’ve tested.
-There is no play in the hinge of the handlebars once the thread is tightened strongly.
+There is no play in the hinge of the handlebars once the thread is tightened firmly.

 The handlebars have a lot going on.
-On the left side is the keyed switch which controls power and an LED readout that shows battery voltage when powered.
+On the left side is the keyed switch, which controls power and an LED readout that shows battery voltage when powered.

 We really like the key feature because it allows a quick grocery store run without needing to worry about locking up the scooter (though we don’t recommend leaving it for long).
 With the key removed, the scooter is a 73 lb paperweight.
-Sure — a strong person could throw it into the back of a truck, but its shear mass will deter the opportunistic thief.
+Sure — a strong person could throw it into the back of a truck, but its sheer mass will deter the opportunistic thief.

 If you do a lot of riding at night, we recommend additional, brighter lighting.
 Read our complete guide to riding an electric scooter at night.

-One aside: we only tested the Zero 8X in good, dry conditions.
-In our experience, airless tires tend to perform much worse in in wet or slippery conditions than pneumatic tires.
+One aside: we only tested the Zero 8X in dry conditions.
+In our experience, airless tires tend to perform much worse in wet or slippery conditions than pneumatic tires.
 That said, the Zero 8X does not have an IP rating, so it should not be used in rain or other conditions that would subject it to more than incidental water.

 The scooter was scuffed but unharmed during 3X side drop tests where we tip the scooter over onto the ground.

-- one of the handlebar grips fell off due to a stripped screw
+- One of the handlebar grips fell off due to a stripped screw

-- brakes needed adjustment out of the box
+- Brakes needed adjustment out of the box

-- creaky stem resolved with adjusting tightness and WD-40
+- Creaky stem resolved with adjusting tightness and WD-40

 Overall, the Zero 8X is the best solid tire scooter we’ve tested and ranks among the top scooters, at any price, in terms of performance.
 Off the line, it can hang with even the most premium Dualtron scooters.

-Like the 10X, it is a great buy and you get a lot of quality, range, and fun for your dollar.
-The solid tires also make the 8X frustration-free and you won’t worry about having to repair a flat on this scooter — ever.
+Like the 10X, it is a great buy, and you get a lot of quality, range, and fun for your dollar.
+The solid tires also make the 8X frustration-free, and you won’t worry about having to repair a flat on this scooter — ever.

 Zero 8X Technical Specifications

-|Battery capacity||936 watt hours|
+|Battery capacity||936 Wh|

-|Battery recharge time||– hours|
+|Battery recharge time||hrs|